<interpreter> <scriptfile>

 print('var is not true')

-keyword on new line beneath if
+else keyword on new line beneath if result.
+NOT

-MUST be indentedWrite a Python script which performs the following:
+indented, but requires colon (:)if or else MUST be indentedWrite a Python script which performs the following:

 Change your list in such a way that you see what happens in both scenarios.